Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Local log-submodularity

 Inserting each term into \eqref{eq:objective} yields the result. \end{proof}

 Proposition~\ref{p:rotation_log_ineq} shows that $\mathcal{A}=1$ corresponds to the known case of volume.
-We now substitute a centered zonoid $Z$ in place of $B$ in Proposition~\ref{p:rotation_log_ineq}.
+We now substitute a centered zonoid $Z$ in place of $B$ in Proposition~\ref{p:rotation_log_ineq} and we additionally assume that $W$ is increasing (i.e. the measure $\mu$ is log-concave).
 We first need a preliminary lemma. \begin{lem} Let $f\in L^1(\R^n,\gamma_n)$ be $k$-homogeneous, for some $k>-n$.
 Then, one has

 \end{lem} \begin{proof} Integrating in polar coordinates, we directly compute:

 \end{proof}